aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 description: How to configure custom settings for your Lambda function
 ---

-In this guide you will learn how to configure custom settings for a Lambda function.
+Learn how to configure custom settings (including runtime, memory, environment variables, and secrets) for a Lambda function.

 ### Overview